KxSystems/docs/docs/interfaces/pyq/user-guide.md

 k(':data')
 ```

-Note that the return value of the `pyq.q.save` function is a `K` symbol that is formed by prepending `:` to the file name.
+Note that the return value of the `pyq.q.save` function is a `K` symbol that is formed by pre-pending `:` to the file name.
 Such symbols are known as _file handles_ in q.
 Given a file handle, the kdb+ object stored in the file can be obtained by accessing the `value` property of the file handle.

 ```python
 >>> _.value